Logic blocks

 self.output.todays_date = today.isoformat()

-A code block that initializes a set of output variables using primitive data types: string, integer, number, and boolean.
+A logic block that initializes a set of output variables by using primitive data types: string, integer, number, and boolean.

 The output variables are: